 It is vital to have medical cover if you are travelling with a pre-existing medical condition.
 You may need healthcare or medication while travelling and the costs of paying for it out of pocket could be enormous as your avenues of easy access to medication will not be the same as back home.

 Not all insurance providers will offer cover for pre-existing conditions as standard.
 Some insurers may not cover you if you already have a serious medical condition, or if you have a number of conditions.
 Others might only offer insurance at a much higher price.
 If you need Travel Insurance that covers pre-existing conditions, do let us know, and we will only show quotes from insurers who will cover pre-existing conditions, with no exclusions.

-Can I get Travel Insurance that covers COVID-19?
+Can I get Travel Insurance with COVID-19 coverage?

-Yes, you can find and compare Travel Insurance policies with COVID-19 cover.
-Most insurers offer emergency medical treatment and repatriation for COVID-19 related claims.
-You should also be able to find coverage for flight and accommodation costs if you’re forced to extend your stay.
+Yes, you can find and compare Travel Insurance policies with COVID-19 coverage.
+Most insurers offer emergency medical evacuation and treatment for COVID-19 related claims.
+You will be able to reimburse overseas medical expenses for up to 90 days since diagnosis.
+You should also be able to find coverage for flight and accommodation costs if you're forced to extend your stay.
 It is also important that you read the exact coverage carefully, as they differ among providers.

 It’s always best to check the latest government travel advice before you travel, as it will explain anything you may need to do before travelling abroad and returning home.
 You should also check the latest entry requirements and other advice for each country you’re visiting or travelling through.
 Travel rules and requirements can change at short notice.

 How much does Travel Insurance Cost?

 The price of your policy depends on several factors including: